Join us in working for peace through bliss and wisdom

 The 100,000 ganachakra offerings ceremony (known as Maha Guru Boomtsog in Tibetan) is a traditional Tibetan Buddhist practice dedicated to the welfare of all beings and the world.
 Due to the particular aspirations, prophecies, and vows made by Padmasambhava, this ceremony is a powerful antidote to the challenges confronting our world at this time.

-The venerable Kathog Rigdzin Chenpo Rinpoche leading the 2024 ceremony
+The venerable Kathog Rigzin Chenpo Rinpoche leading the 2024 ceremony

 About